projecthorus/tawhiri/README.md

 The downloader was written before Python had good cooperative concurrency support, and so is instead a [separate application](https://github.com/cuspaceflight/tawhiri-downloader) in OCaml.

+A containerised version of tawhiri-downloader is available here: https://github.com/projecthorus/tawhiri-downloader-container/

 ## License